AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 devices, you will note that there is an indication of some frequency where the 1/f noise becomes dominant.
 For example, take a look at the datasheet for the [LT1128](http://www.linear.com/docs/3480) op-amp.
 It cites a 1/f corner frequency, which is the frequency below which the shot noise is significant compared with the Johnson noise in the example circuit.
+If the device you are interested in does not cite information about shot noise, you might reconsider whether or not the product was actually intended for low noise application.
 The general task as a designer is to position the shot noise so that it is below human hearing.
 This places your product where the Johnson noise is you primary concern.

 ### Johnson Noise

+Johnson noise, also called thermal noise, is noise that is uniformly distributed by frequency.
+That is, Johnson noise is white noise (whereas shot noise is what you would term pink noise).
+The idea of Johnson noise was actually established by Nyquist (of sampling fame; Johnson's work involved showing that the idea is fundamental to all materials), and is based on the equipartition law of thermodynamics.
+The critical idea is that standing wave oscillation of a lossless transmission line, terminated by resistors to ground on each side, is a fitting model of some resistor R.  Since each mode contributes the same energy kT, for some temperature T, it is then possible to compute the total power associated with the system.
+This leads us to the familiar equation for the thermal voltage noise of a resistor:

+ * v = sqrt(4kTR df)

+Similarly for the current noise:

+ * i = sqrt(4kt df / R)

+This is very important to keep in mind, as we will repeatedly refer to this.
+In part because it is fundamental, in part because one very convenient measure of noise as a baseline is the Johnson noise of a resistor of some (normally small) value R.

+### Noise And Input Impedance